rl4694/arsa/README.md

 # arsa
-An API server for geographic data.
+An API server for geographical data of natural disasters :volcano:.

 To build production, type `make prod`.